Workshops and Retreats

 Community Writing Workshops

-Each week, we meet in small groups of six writers and write to evocative prompts of poetry, prose, music, everyday objects, a myriad of things.
+This workshop is an opportunity for essential workers* to express themselves creatively in a safe and nurturing environment.
+Each week we will write to prompts of poetry, prose, everyday objects.
 All are encouraged but never pressured to share their work aloud.
 Emphasis is put on the idea that we are all writers--that everyone who writes is a writer and putting words to the stories of our lives is a powerful act.
 As listeners, we focus solely on what is strong and what is working in the tender, new work we share.
-We ask each other: what was strong?
-What do you remember from what you just heard?
-What stood out?
-And then we write some more.
+We don't criticize, ask questions or offer suggestions.

 All work in these workshops is treated as fiction and confidentiality is essential.
 We respect each person's unique writing voice and the differences in our life experiences.
 This is a writing group, NOT a therapy group.